balamkondababu/amazonmobileapp/README.md

 utilities: BaseDriver class to setup capabilities.
-           DataLoader class to read data from json files Log class for print logs on console and file using log4j2 properties Reusable methods contains mobile gestures and wait conditions which are used in this project.
+           DataLoader class to read data from json files.
+           Log class for print logs on console and file using log4j2 properties.
+           Reusable methods contains mobile gestures and wait conditions which are used in this project.

 resources/features : contains feature files